rezamohamadlo/Yogo-Pose-Estimation-With-Inceptionv3/README.md

 # Yogo-Pose-Estimation-With-Inceptionv3
+This is a project that has been done as an assignment for course "Convolutional Neural Networks With Tensorflow" for Coursera.org website.
 This project implements a yoga pose classification model using the InceptionV3 architecture as a base, with transfer learning.
 The model is trained to classify images into five different yoga poses.

 ## Project Overview